 If you don’t see condensation you should give them some water by setting the container in water to absorb it through the bottom.

 Check for sprouts.
-They are easily visible through the sides.
+They are easily visible down the spout or through the sides of the clear containers.
 You may be surprised how soon some germinate even when it still quite cold out.

 As temperatures rise you will need to open the tops of the containers or they will overheat and cook your seedlings.
 Just be sure to close them back up at night.